bmoser05/bmoser05/README.md

 * [What I like to do](#what-i-like-to-do)

 ## What I like to do
 I like to program, mostly in HTML/CSS/JS. so basically Static Websites.
-I will be working on my website, (https://bmoser05.github.io) soon. it is going to be about my life and my programming. i'm currently working in DigitalTeal, which is available at (https://digitalteal.com). we are currently working on a PMGW (fandom) chat.
-Thanks for looking at my README.
+I will be working on my website, (https://bmoser05.github.io) soon. it is going to be about my life and my programming. i'm currently working in My own coding group, Sky Coding. thanks for looking at my README.